kitkav/Homework4/README.md

-# Homework4
+# Hwork4

-CS 473 HW 4  By Kavit Meghpara
+By Kavit Meghpara